WordPress/gutenberg/packages/api-fetch/README.md

 #### `data` (`object`)

+Sent on `POST` or `PUT` requests only.
 Shorthand to be used in place of `body`, accepts an object value to be stringified to JSON.

 ### Aborting a request